SCP Foundation: Overview

-Whenever an anomaly is discovered, teams of Foundation agents (either undercover field agents, regular containment teams, or if necessary, the elite Mobile Task Forces - MTF) are deployed to either collect and transport the object or entity to one of the organization's many secret facilities, or to contain it at its location of discovery if transportation is not possible.
-Civilian eyewitnesses are frequently interrogated and then dosed with amnestic drugs to erase their memories of anomalous events.
-At the Foundation's secret containment and research facilities, SCPs are locked in captivity by armed security guards, and studied by scientists to develop better containment methods for them.
-The Foundation's laboratory research projects frequently exploit disposable human test subjects (usually unwitting convict prisoners) acquired from around the world known as "D-class personnel", forcing them into performing slave labor and participating in experiments with potentially dangerous SCPs in order to avoid risking the safety of Foundation employees themselves.
+Commonalities between SCP works include teams of Foundation agents deploying to newly discovered anomalies, either safeguarding them in situ or covertly transporting them to Foundation facilities.
+The Foundation is frequently depicted interrogating eyewitnesses and then dosing them with amnestic drugs to erase their memories of anomalous events.
+At these facilities, SCPs are held captive and studied to develop better containment methods.
+The Foundation's laboratory research projects frequently exploit "D-class personnel", disposable human test subjects (usually unwitting convict prisoners) acquired from around the world, forcing them into performing slave labor and participating in experiments with potentially dangerous SCPs in order to avoid risking the safety of the Foundation's employees.